A Systematic Analysis of the Impact of Persona Steering on LLM Capabilities: Experiments

 \subsection{RQ2: Domain Specificity}

 We investigate how persona effects vary across cognitive domains, with an additional lens on parameter scaling (0.5B to 14B) within the Qwen2.5 family.
 As shown in Figure~\ref{fig:RQ2}, persona effects exhibit clear domain selectivity consistent with CB5T's prediction of trait-process specificity.
-Panel~(a) plots the aggregate sensitivity $Sens(s,d)$ as defined in Equation~(4), computed as the mean of absolute relative effects $\frac{1}{|\mathcal{P}|} \sum_{p} |\Delta Acc_{\text{rel}}|$.
+Panel~(a) presents a dual-metric visualization: the $y$-axis shows the robust effect size, median absolute accuracy change across persona conditions (in percentage points), while bubble size encodes statistical evidence strength ($-\log_{10}p$, from paired $t$-tests comparing persona and baseline accuracies).
+Larger bubbles indicate stronger evidence that persona effects are non-random.
+Panel~(b) provides a fine-grained breakdown of sensitivity by individual persona condition.